oobecomau/desktop.gov.au/docs/blueprint/platform.md

 Smart Lockout protects Microsoft Entra ID accounts from brute force attacks such as password guessing by recognising legitimate sign-in attempts from authentications from unknown sources.
 Smart Lockout is always-on for Microsoft Entra ID but allows customisation of the number of incorrect attempts and the lockout duration.

-Smart Lockout Design Decisions for all agencies and implementation types.
+Smart Lockout Design Decisions for all organisations and implementation types.

 Decision Point | Design Decision | Justification
 --- | --- | ---